The Best Way to Dump and Deep Clean Your RV's Sewer Tank

 We've used this one for years and have found it much better than the more rigid types that don't have the shutoff valves because it eliminates the need to make pressure washing a two person job!

 This is a must have item for people whose coaches do not have built in back wash systems.
 It stores well and always does a good job of ridding your tank of nasty residue.

-As stated above, once a tank has been dumped and cleaned, it is a good idea to treat it immediately with a biologically friendly enzyme cleaner.
+Once a tank has been dumped and deep-cleaned, it is a good idea to treat it immediately with a biologically friendly enzyme cleaner.